itflow-org/itflow-docker/README.md

 # Usage
 ## ITFlow Only (no Reverse Proxy)
-1. Copy [docker-compose.yml](https://raw.githubusercontent.com/itflow-org/itflow-docker/main/docker-compose.yml) to a directory.
+1. Copy [docker-compose.yml](https://raw.githubusercontent.com/itflow-org/itflow-docker/main/docker-compose.yml) and [Dockerfile](https://raw.githubusercontent.com/itflow-org/itflow-docker/main/Dockerfile) to a directory.
 2. Within docker-compose.yml, adjust the ```environment:``` variables such as ITFLOW_NAME, ITFLOW_URL and ITFLOW_REPO (to your own MSPs fork).
 3. Copy the [.env](https://raw.githubusercontent.com/itflow-org/itflow-docker/main/.env) file to the same directory.
 > Enter your timezone, root domain and database password within this file.
 You can avoid this step entirely by adding the information to your docker-compose.yml file directly instead.
 Or being safe, by using docker secrets.